awsdocs/aws-snowball-developer-guide/doc_source/administercluster.md

 ## Reading and Writing Data to a Cluster<a name="transfer-to-cluster"></a>

 After you've unlocked a cluster, you're ready to read and write data to it\.
 You can use the Amazon S3 Adapter for Snowball to read and write data to a cluster\.
-For more information, see [Using the Amazon S3 Adapter](using-adapter.md)\.
+For more information, see [Transferring Files Using the Amazon S3 Adapter](using-adapter.md)\.

 To write data to a cluster, you must have a read/write quorum with no more than one unavailable node\.
 To read data from a cluster, you must have a read quorum of no more than two unavailable nodes\.
 For more information on quorums, see [Snowball Edge Cluster Quorums](UsingCluster.md#clusterquorums)\.